Coding-with-CodingTomato/TomatoDeck/README.md

 - [ ] Spotify integration?

 ### 🖥️ Desktop specific
+- [ ] Option to automaticly start on system startup
 - [ ] Audiosettings
 - [ ] Backup / Restore Config.json
 - [ ] Log into accounts like Twitch and Twitter